-Bladder augmentation makes the bladder bigger.
+Bladder augmentation is surgery to make the bladder bigger.

 Copyright © Nucleus Medical Media, Inc.

-Problems from the procedure are rare, but all have some risk.
-Your doctor will review potential problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

-During your stay, the healthcare staff will take steps to lower your chance of infection such as:
+During your stay, staff will take steps to lower your chance of infection, such as:

-There are also steps you can take to lower your chance of infection such as:
+You can also lower your chance of infection by:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 National Institute of Diabetes and Digestive and Kidney Diseases